baharev/sdopt-tearing/README.md

 Some of the code will be contributed back to [NetworkX](http://networkx.github.io/documentation/latest/overview.html) when it is appropriate.
-The remaing part of the code will be released as a standalone Python package on PyPI.
+The remaining part of the code will be released as a Python package on PyPI.

 Installation